grype/Magritte-Swift/README.md

     yourself.
 ```

-After we did that, we can retrieve a string declaration of that class in Swift via #asSwift:
+To retrieve the string declaration of that class in Swift:

 ```smalltalk
 She asSwift.
 ```

-and this is what we'd get:
+which should produce:

 ```swift
 import Foundation